 I am an herbalist and avid student of the plants.
 I began studying herbs after being diagnosed with several chronic pain conditions following a spinal fusion.
 I was in bed for around 4 years before I found the herbs that set me on the path towards healing!
 After regaining my life I became obsessed with studying plant medicine.

 I was trained as a traditional Western herbalist at Bastyr University in Washington state.
 While a student I followed an ethnobotanical lead on a largely forgotten Cherokee herb and discovered a chemical not known to exist in any native plant in North America.
 After graduating in Herbal Sciences I spent time studying herbs abroad and working on various farms, one owned by a supplement company.
-I then worked in botanical medicine research for 4 years on projects ranging from an NCCAM integrative oncology study, researching and standardizing ayahuasca for an FDA investigational new drug license (IND), and working on botanical heritage preservation.
+I then worked in botanical medicine research for 4 years on projects ranging from an NCCAM integrative oncology translational outcomes study, researching ayahuasca for an FDA investigational new drug license (IND), and working on botanical heritage preservation.
+I have worked as a clinical herbalist since 2014.
 I left the windowless constraints of the analytical lab and medical chart room to perform a two month, 650 mile solo canoe trip where I cataloged native botanical medicines of Alabama.
 I was able to get 9 corporate sponsors for this trip and all I had to do was write a blog; which ended up with around 132,000 readers.
-I joined my friends in Denver, CO in October 2015 as a botanical supplement formulator for their cannabis company, where we strive to return cannabis to its rightful place in the herbal medicine cabinet.
-I joke that I use cannabis as a gateway herb to introduce people to herbal medicine!
+I have worked as a product formulator for 2 companies.
 I am adjunct faculty for the Botanical Medicine Department at Bastyr University.